Last updated: 8 September 2021 at 2:42pm

 Contact registers are essential in assisting contact tracers to identify people who may have been exposed to a positive case.

 To help protect people in aged care, family members can visit residents, but some additional restrictions are in place.
 You should not visit if you have:

 - returned from overseas in the last 14 days

-- been in contact with a confirmed case of COVID-19 in the last 14 days
+- been informed you are a close contact of a confirmed case of COVID-19 in the last 14 days

-- not had an up-to-date influenza vaccination.
+- not had an up-to-date influenza vaccination